 In December 2019, EnergieKontor raised CUSC Modification proposal CMP330 ‘Allowing new Transmission Connected parties to build Connection Assets greater than 2km in length’ which seeks to amend the definition of Connection Assets in section 14 of the CUSC to allow cable and overhead line lengths over 2km to be contestable where agreed between the Transmission Owner and the User.
 Following a Workgroup consultation and Workgroup discussions, the original solution was amended.

 The Proposer of CMP330, then raised CMP374 which seeks to allow new connectees to construct any length of connection assets, except where those connection assets are for shared use.
 CMP374 was raised to separate the principle of contestability from charging and provide more flexibility in the solutions than could be considered under CMP330.
 The CUSC Panel on 28 May 2021 agreed that CMP330 and CMP374 should be amalgamated.
 This modification proposes to introduce contestability in building sole use connection assets.
 This will enable more flexibility for users looking to connect to the transmission network and potentially enabling quicker and lower cost connections.

+As part of the Workgroup consultation phase, the Workgroup established that rather than be assessed against Charging Objectives in Section 14 of CUSC, contestability would be more appropriately contained in a new Part IV within Section 2 of CUSC (Connections).
+Accordingly, a Consequential Modification proposal CMPXXX accompanies CMP330/374 and has been assessed under non-charging objectives.

 What is the issue?